immervoll/squadEnum/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+This tool had been created for the Squad Community by request.
 SquadEnum can be used to extract following information from the SDK:
 * Vehicle Weapon Class Names
 * nothing else yet